The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 A more questionable use case may be something like sysctl, where resources are managing a file, but the settings still need to be loaded into memory (I am less certain if this is a valid use case)

-#11 Updated by Nigel Kersten about 2 years ago
+#11 Updated by Nigel Kersten over 4 years ago

 - Status changed from Needs More Information to Accepted